Page Contents

 A J.D. student will be subject to dismissal in any of the following circumstances:

-- A J.D. student is dismissed with no right of appeal to the Academic Affairs Committee if the student has a cumulative G.P.A. below 1.8 after completing the probationary semester.
+- A J.D. student is dismissed with no right of appeal to the Academic and Student Affairs Committee if the student has a cumulative G.P.A. below 2.0 after completing the probationary semester.

 Students with a right of appeal must submit appeals in writing to the Dean of Students.
-The Academic Affairs Committee will consider the appeal.
+The Academic and Student Affairs Committee will consider the appeal.
 The student must explain the conditions that contributed to the student’s probation and dismissal.
-The student must also demonstrate to the satisfaction of the Committee that the conditions contributing to the probation and dismissal have been or will be ameliorated, and that the student will be able to achieve and maintain a cumulative GPA that will keep the student in good academic standing for the remainder of law school.

 A student previously dismissed from MHSL may seek readmission after two or more academic semesters have elapsed since the dismissal.
 The student must demonstrate that the nature of the interim work, studies, activities, or other experiences indicates a stronger potential for the study of law.
 Any student readmitted to MHSL after previous academic dismissal must start anew as a first-semester, first-year law student, with no credit given for any course previously taken at MHSL or at any other law school, no matter what grade the readmitted student received in such a previous course.
 The student’s 84-month period within which to complete the requirements of the J.D. law program begins again in the month in which the readmitted student rematriculates at MHSL.
-The same rules apply to any student admitted to MHSL after previous academic dismissal from any other law school: A student admitted to MHSL after previous academic dismissal from another law school must start anew as a first-semester, first-year law student, with no credit given for any course previously taken at any law school, no matter what grade the student received in such a previous course.
+The same rules for readmission apply to any student applying and admitted to MHSL after previous academic dismissal from any other law school.

 B. Financial Aid Satisfactory Academic Progress Policy